-In 2001, Win Smith and a small group of minority investors created Summit Ventures NE LLC to purchase Sugarbush Resort from the American Skiing Company.
-Win owned and operated Sugarbush for 18 years until the resort was purchased by the Alterra Mountain Company on January 14, 2020.
-Alterra Mountain Company owns 16 ski resorts throughout the USA and Canada including Stratton Mountain and Mont Tremblant in the East and Deer Valley, Steamboat, and Palisades Tahoe in the West.
+In 2001, Win Smith and a group of investors founded Summit Ventures NE LLC to purchase Sugarbush Resort from the American Skiing Company.
+Win operated Sugarbush for 18 years, during which time he and his team invested over $70 million in mountain improvements.
+Under his leadership, Sugarbush expanded its infrastructure with 7 new lifts, upgraded its snowmaking system, and made significant investments in guest experiences.
+On January 14, 2020, Sugarbush Resort was acquired by Alterra Mountain Company, which owns 16 premier ski resorts across the USA and Canada, including Stratton Mountain, Mont Tremblant, Deer Valley, Steamboat, and Palisades Tahoe.

 • Sugarbush opens on Christmas Day in 1958 with the greatest vertical rise in the east.